cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-- The `sourceId` derived from the `clientIdentifier` will tell the IBC router which chain a received packet came from.
+- The `sourceId` is the identifier on the source chain.
-- The `destId` derived from the `clientIdentifier` will tell the IBC router which chain to send the packets to.
+- The `destId` is the identifier on the dest chain.
-- The `sequence` number corresponds to the order of sends and receives, where a packet with an earlier sequence number MUST be sent and received (NOTE: not sure about received) before a packet with a later sequence number.
+- The `sequence` number corresponds to the order of sent packets.
 - The `timeout` indicates the UNIX timestamp in seconds and is encoded in LittleEndian.
 It must be passed on the destination chain and once elapsed, will no longer allow the packet processing, and will instead generate a time-out.

 The `Payload` is a particular interface defined as follows: